Latest update – 20 August 2020.

 Hand rubbing – Use of an alcohol-based hand rub is the preferred means for routine hand sterilisation in situations where hands are not visibly soiled.
 If alcohol-based hand rub is not readily accessible, hands must be washed with soap and water.

-Adhering to the World Health Organisation recommendations and the Association of Massage Therapists guidelines, Seated Massage currently recommends the wearing of face masks.
+Adhering to the World Health Organisation recommendations and the Association of Massage Therapists guidelines, Seated Massage recommends the wearing of face masks for both practitioner and recipient.

 Seated Massage therapists may wear cloth (highly recommended – you can purchase here) or disposable face masks.
 This will be determined on a client by client basis and is optional.